Designing a recreation center in Pakistan, at 12 years old, taught me an important lesson about the power of architecture.

 He’s right.
 Each of us has a responsibility—to ourselves and others—to start recognize how architecture works on us, and make the world a better place.
 And the beautiful part is, we all have the power to do it.

-■_ Most people shopping for an architect are doing so for the first time.
+■_ Most people searching for an architect are doing so for the first time.

 ■_ It can be daunting not knowing what to look for when selecting your architect.